-The School of Art is closing its gallery spaces today and for the foreseeable future following government recommendations.
+The School of Art has closed its gallery spaces for the foreseeable future following government recommendations.

 The health and safety of our visitors and staff is paramount.

 We will publish our re-opening dates on our websites and social media accounts.